 We are a development-stage company that commenced operations in 2016.
-Our efforts to date, with respect to the development of B-VEC, KB105, and KB301 have been limited to organizing and staffing our company, business planning, raising capital, developing our STAR-D platform and related technologies, identifying B-VEC, KB105 and KB301 as potential gene therapy product candidates and undertaking preclinical studies and clinical trials of B-VEC, KB105, and KB301.
-While we have conducted clinical trials of B-VEC, KB105, and KB301, we have not yet demonstrated the ability to complete clinical trials of B-VEC, KB105, KB301 or any other product candidate, obtain marketing approvals, manufacture a commercial-scale product or conduct sales and marketing activities necessary for successful commercialization.
+Our efforts to date, with respect to the development of our product candidates have been limited to organizing and staffing our company, business planning, raising capital, developing our vector platform and related technologies, identifying potential gene therapy product candidates and undertaking preclinical studies and clinical trials of B-VEC, KB105, KB301, KB104, KB407 and KB408.
+While we have conducted clinical trials of B-VEC, KB105, and KB301, we have not yet demonstrated the ability to complete clinical trials of any of our product candidates, obtain marketing approvals, manufacture a commercial-scale product or conduct sales and marketing activities necessary for successful commercialization.
 Consequently, any predictions you make about our future success, performance or viability may not be as accurate as they could be if we had more experience developing gene therapy products.

-We expect our financial condition and operating results to continue to fluctuate from quarter-to-quarter and year-to-year due to a variety of factors, many of which are beyond our control.
+We expect our financial condition and operating results to continue to fluctuate from quarter to quarter and year to year due to a variety of factors, many of which are beyond our control.
 We will need to transition at some point from a company with a research and development focus to a company capable of undertaking commercial activities.
 We may encounter unforeseen expenses, difficulties, complications and delays and may not be successful in such a transition.